 The property still produces its own olive oil in collaboration with a mill in Mouriès (France’s leading olive oil-producing town).

 In 1986, the Rois de France chain entered into negotiations with the Domaine to create a luxury golf club.
 The first nine holes opened in 1988 and the subsequent nine the following year.
 The scenic course was designed by the architects Thierry Sprecher and Gery Watine.
-In 1993, OPEN GOLF CLUB took over the management of the club.
+In 1993, Resonance Golf Collection took over the management of the club.

 Since then, the golf course and buildings have undergone extensive changes.
 The logo and name have also been brought up-to-date, reflecting our current desire to continue preserving the uniqueness of this historical golf club while adding modern touches and strengthening our commitment to conserving our natural environment.